 AUTHOR, STRATEGIC LEADERSHIP, HIGHER EDUCATION DEVELOPMENT

-McCormick Dawson is passionate about solving policy challenges and impacting results with the strategic use of knowledge, analytics, and leadership development.
-Dr. McCormick Dawson's public policy work has won numerous state and national awards: including the Eisenberg Award from the Wisconsin Public Defender's Office; the Scales of Justice Award from the Wisconsin State Bar; Best Business Practice Award from the Small Business Administration in Washington DC; as well as numerous other recognition for her pioneering work in the state's first competitive prescription drug purchasing pool.
+McCormick Dawson has both academic and professional experience in leadership studies and its application in the fields of public policy, strategic communications, and economic development.
+Her use of big data analysis of ethical political behavior pivots on new constructs and measures used in her PhD Dissertation.
+McCormick Dawson is passionate about leadership development providing skill set and leadership tools for solving policy challenges and providing metrics of impactful results through the strategic use of knowledge, analytics, and leadership development.
+Dr. McCormick Dawson's public policy experience as a professional has won numerous state and national awards: including the Eisenberg Award from the Wisconsin Public Defender's Office; the Scales of Justice Award from the Wisconsin State Bar; Best Business Practice Award from the Small Business Administration in Washington DC; as well as numerous other recognition for her pioneering work in the state's first competitive prescription drug purchasing pool.

 McCormick Dawson was the US Delegate to the International Peace Institute at Carleton University in Ottawa, Ontario.
 She is a graduate of the 2002 Bowhay Institute in Legislative Leadership Development from the Lafollette Institute of Public Affairs at the University of Wisconsin.

 Terri McCormick Dawson holds a Bachelor's Degree, magna cum laude, Political Science and European Studies, from the University of Wisconsin, as well as a Master's Degree in Administrative Leadership, highest honors, from Marian University.
 Additionally she holds credentials from Lawrence University, and has conducted graduate work at the University of Windsor in Political Theory.